rcmdnk/homebrew-file/docs/getting_started.rst

     $ brew set_repo

+    Set repository,
-    Set repository, "non" for local Brewfile.
+    "non" (or empty) for local Brewfile (/Users/user/.config/brewfile/Brewfile), /path/to/repo for local git repository,
+    https://your/git/repository (or ssh://user@server.project.git) for git repository,
-    <user>/<repo> for GitHub repository,
+    or (<user>/)<repo> for github repository,
-    or full path for the repository:
+    or full path for other git repository:

 Give a name like ``rcmdnk/Brewfile`` (will be recognized as a GitHub repository), or such ``git@github.com:rcmdnk/Brewfile``.
+(or give just ``Brwefile``, if you have user name in your ``.gitconfig``.)

+You can set any of other git repositories of local or other hosting sites.

+For GitHub case, it will create new repository if it does not exist.

 Then, initialize **Brewfile**::